Volunteer Administrators and Coordinators

 Full training for administrators is available as live Zoom sessions and only on request.
 If you have recently acquired a Better Impact account and are a NEW account administrator, please email: firstname.lastname@example.org to arrange for training.

 Starting Sep 8, 2020, any volunteer coordinators interested in refresher training on VRMS and Better Impact, can join us on Zoom any second or fourth Tuesday between 9:30 a.m. and 11:30 a.m.
 These sessions will be conducted as informal opportunities to ask questions specific to your situation, or about specific requirements in VRMS; and will only remain open to join for 30 minutes after the scheduled start time.
 Click the Join by Zoom button below to open the meeting.
-The password for these meetings is recorded in Better Impact on the Enterprise Message to Administrators.
+No password required to join these meetings.

 The VRMS Administrators Guide contains instructions for incorporating all University of Calgary volunteer management processes, and step-by-step instructions for many of the functions in Better Impact.
 This manual is also available in the Enterprise Document Library of your Better Impact accounts.